dedis/d-voting/README.md

 authorizations.
 Admins use the web-frontend to perform updates.

-**Blockchain node** - A blockchain node is the wide definition of the program that runs on a host and participate in the form logic.
+**Blockchain node** - A blockchain node is the wide definition of the program that runs on a host and participate in the voting logic.
 The blockchain node is built on top of Dela with an additional d-voting smart contract, proxy, and two services: DKG and verifiable Shuffling.
 The blockchain node is more accurately a subsystem, as it wraps many other components.
 Blockchain nodes